Amirofcodes/node-pro-mobile/Docs/node-pro-mobile-readme-en.md

 ## Usage

 ### Web Application

 1. Open the web application in your browser.
 2. Register a new account or log in with existing credentials.
 3. Use the navigation buttons to view, create, edit, or delete articles.
 4. Enjoy real-time updates across all connected clients.

 ### Mobile Application

 1. Open the mobile app using Expo Go.
 2. Register a new account or log in with existing credentials.
 3. Navigate through the app using the bottom tab navigation.
 4. View, create, edit, or delete articles as needed.
 5. Use the search functionality to find specific articles.
+6. Play the Price Guessing Game by selecting it from the home screen.
-6. Toggle between light and dark modes in the profile section.
+7. Toggle between light and dark modes in the profile section.

 ## Project Structure